Saturday, April 17, 2021

 My wife and I took a figure drawing class recently and the live model started stripping before we were even situated.
-"Hold on there, buckaroo," our instructor yelped.
+"Hold on, buckaroo," our instructor yelped.
 "Keep your knickers on.
-There's an elementary school across the parking lot; if the kids walk past and see you in your birthday suit we'll all be in trouble!"
+There's an elementary school across the parking lot and if the kids see you in your birthday suit we'll all be standing in front of a judge!"
 Cartoon by Mary Petty, 1937.

 When my wife and I took that figure drawing class together it revealed a lot about us.
 Cartoon by Sam Cobean, ca. 1950s.